pmean/classes/clinical-research-methodology/modules/5510-03-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module03
+title: "MEDB 5510, Clinical Research Methods, Module03, Objectives
 ---

-#### Module03, Writing a literature review, Learning objectives
+### Writing a literature review

+In this module, you will learn how to

-+ To define what a literature review is and to contrast it with an annotated bibliography and a systematic overview.
++ define what a literature review is
++ contrast it with an annotated bibliography and a systematic overview.

-+ To recognize the different approaches to organizing a literature review.
++ recognize the different approaches to organizing a literature review.